-Lauren J. Hartz is a litigator in the firm’s Appellate and Supreme Court Practice.
-She has authored or co-authored briefs in courts across the country, including the United States Supreme Court.
-Ms. Hartz also has an active trial-level practice developing and executing legal strategy and drafting critical motions in high-stakes litigation.
+Lauren J. Hartz is a partner in the firm’s Appellate and Supreme Court Practice and a core member of the firm’s Education Practice.
+She focuses on appellate litigation involving complex questions of statutory, administrative, and constitutional law.
+Ms. Hartz also has an active trial practice developing legal strategy and authoring critical motions in high-stakes litigation, including numerous class actions.

 Ms. Hartz is admitted to practice in Maine and the District of Columbia.